-Apsley Mills Retail Park on London Road is home to stores including Carphone Warehouse, The Range, Argos, Carpetright and Currys PC World.
+Apsley Mills Retail Park on London Road is home to stores including Homebase, Wren Kitchens, Argos, Carpetright and Currys PC World.

 Food and drink

-The Oddfellows Arms on the corner of Weymouth Street provides the chance to share a drink in an intimate setting and enjoy live music and comedy, while Bull Rodizio is a unique Brazilian steakhouse with fine service.
+Your fast food needs are catered for in Apsley, with McDonald’s and popular takeaway Raja Tandoori both based on London Road.
+The Oddfellows Arms on the corner of Weymouth Street provides the chance to share a drink in an intimate setting and enjoy live music and comedy. while Bull Rozizio is a unique Brazilian steakhouse with fine service.